yasinda-s/yasinda-s/README.md

-# 💫 Hi There, I'm Yasinda!
+# 💫 Hi There, I'm Yasinda
 - 💬 Let's talk about **all things AI/ML!**<br><br>
 - 📫 Reach me at yasindasamaranayake@gmail.com